 In screen decomposition (also referred to as 2D decomposition), each pipe renders a part of the screen area.
 Assembling side to side each image part constitutes the final rendering.
 This type of decomposition is used when the intrinsic pixel fill or geometry capacity of each pipe slows down the application.
 The scalability depends on the balancing of the workloads.
 The model to display needs to be uniformly distributed across the screen to accommodate a good balancing and, thus, scalability.
+Based on the workload distribution during the last frame, OpenGL Multipipe SDK optionally provides adaptive load balancing, which recalculates the decomposition for each frame.

 The graphics I/O is relatively low, because the traveling source images are small.
 Figure 6 illustrates screen decomposition.